AutoResearch/autora/README.md

 ```
 - Activate the `poetry` environment in the current shell session.
 - If you execute `which python` it should return the path to your python executable in the .venv/ directory.

+### PyCharm `poetry` Setup

+- Open the project directory in PyCharm.
+- Navigate to Preferences > Project > Python Interpreter
+- Add a new interpreter.
+Select "Poetry environment" in the list on the left.

+- **If you have _not_ already initialized a `poetry` environment**, specify the following:
+  - Python executable: select the path to an installed python version you wish to use, e.g.
+    `~/.pyenv/versions/3.8.13/bin/python3`
+  - Select "install packages from pyproject.toml"
+  - Poetry executable: select the path to the poetry installation you have, e.g.
+    `~/.local/pipx/venvs/poetry/bin/poetry`
+  - Click "OK" and wait while the environment builds.

+- **If you have already initialized a `poetry` environment**,
+  - ... select the path to it in the "existing environment" dropdown.

+- Run the "Python tests for aer" Run/Debug configuration in the PyCharm interface, and check
+  that there are no errors.

+### Visual Studio Code `poetry` setup

+Prerequisite: run the [Command Line Setup](#command-line-poetry-setup) specified above.

+Then:
+- Open the project directory in Visual Studio Code
+- Install the VSCode plugin recommendations suggested.
+These include:
+  - python
+  - python-environment-manager

+- **If you have _not_ already initialized a `poetry` environment**:
+  - Open a new terminal within Visual Studio Code (Menu: Terminal > New Terminal).
+  - Carry out the [Command Line Setup](#command-line-poetry-setup) specified above.
+  - If the python-environment-manager plugin is working correctly, it will suggest adding the environment to the workspace.
+Do that.
+If it doesn't, carry out the steps specified below for if you have already initialized a `poetry` environment.

+- **If you have already initialized a `poetry` environment**:
+  - Select the `python` option in the vertical bar on the far left of the window.
+Under the title "PYTHON: ENVIRONMENTS" should be a list of `python` environments.
+If these do not appear:
+    - Ensure the python-environment-manager is installed correctly.
+    - Ensure the python-environment-manager is activated.

+  - Locate the correct poetry environment.
+Click the "thumbs up" symbol next to the poetry environment name to "set as active workspace interpreter".
+  - Alternatively: Open the command pallete (MacOS: ⇧+⌘+P), enter "Python: Select Interpreter" then hit return.
+Select the python in the correct environment and hit return.

+- Check that the `poetry` environment is correctly set-up.
+  - Open a new terminal within Visual Studio Code (Menu: Terminal > New Terminal).
+  - It should execute something like `source /Users/me/Developer/AER/.venv/bin/activate` before offering you a prompt.
+  - If you execute `which python` it should return the path to your python executable in the .venv/ directory.
+    - If this does not happen, repeat the steps "If you have already initialized a `poetry` environment" above.
+    - If `which python` still does not return the path to your python executable in the .venv/ directory, reach out to someone else who uses Visual Studio Code.
+If you're on the AER team, post a question in the Slack channel.
+  - Run `python -m unittest aer` and ensure that there are no errors.

 ## Pre-Commit Hooks